 });

-Similar to other models in Swell, you’ll also be able to get, put, or delete records using the Backend API.
+Like other models in Swell, you’ll be able to get, put, or delete records using the Backend API.

-Swell’s content fields feature allows for endless customization possibilities, allowing you to introduce creative elements into your storefront whether this is at the time of checkout, account creation, on a customer portal, or beyond.
+Swell’s custom fields feature allows for endless possibilities, enabling you to introduce creative elements into your storefront whether this is at the time of checkout, account creation, on a customer portal, or beyond.